Visitors to RBA - please read in advance of your visit.

 If you are a member of Her Majesty's Inspectorate, or an inspector contracted by Ofsted, we will require you to display your ID Badge.
 ID Badges must have a photograph, full name and identification number for reference.
 You will be asked to wear a BEST/RBA lanyard as well.
 Please ensure this is kept on at all times.

-If you are working unsupervised with students (peripatetic or instructor for example), the school receptionist will ask you to produce your DBS certificate (original, not a copy) together with proof of identification, ie Passport or driving licence.
+If you are working unsupervised with students (peripatetic or instructor for example), the school receptionist will ask you to produce your DBS certificate (original, not a copy) together with proof of identification, ie Passport or driving license.
 Without this, you may not be granted access to RBA.

 You must sign in and out on each occasion you visit the school.